Kasper1985/ConsoleDeck/ConsoleDeckService/Core/README_DIAGNOSTICS.md

 ---

-**Note:** The code is now more permissive - it will log warnings instead of silently ignoring key presses, so we can see everything your device sends.
+**Note:** The code expects 3-byte HID reports with Report ID in byte 0, key code in byte 1, and press/release in byte 2.